 - Grease two 6 inch round cake pans and line bottoms with parchment.
 Grease again and dust with flour.

-- Stir together flour, baking soda and salt and set aside.
-If using buttermilk powder, add that as well.
+- Stir together flour, baking soda, salt and cocoa powder.
+Set aside.

-- In a large measuring cup or bowl, whisk together milk (or water if using buttermilk powder), egg, vanilla and vinegar.
+- In a large measuring cup or bowl, whisk together buttermilk, egg, vanilla and vinegar.

-- Spread evenly in pans and bake for 2-23 minutes or until a toothpick inserted in center comes out clean.
+- Spread evenly in pans and bake for about 23 minutes or until a toothpick inserted in center comes out clean.
 Cool in pans on wire rack 10 minutes.
 Invert onto a cooling rack and let cool completely.

-- Beat cream cheese and butter in a large bowl with electric mixer on medium speed until blended.
-Gradually add powdered sugar until smooth (taste test after 2 cups, and add more as needed).
+- To make the frosting, beat butter in a large bowl with electric mixer on medium speed until creamy.
+Beat in the softened cream cheese and 1 cup of the powdered sugar until blended.
+Gradually add remaining powdered sugar until smooth (taste test after 2 cups, and add more as needed).
 Beat in vanilla.